 Feed 4 times a year with a balanced liquid fertilizer diluted by half.

-ZZ plant is an evergreen plant with feathered leaves which grow to a length of 40 to 60cm.
-The leaves on the thick stems are smooth, shiny and dark green.
+DescriptionZamioculcas zamiifolia 'Raven' has the same qualities as it's popular sibling, the ZZ Plant.
+It's characterized by thick, glossy leaves that start out lime green growth and turn purple black with maturity.
+The plant has feathered leaves which grow to a length of 40 to 60cm.
+The leaves on the thick stems are smooth, shiny and dark black.
 They are a fleshy type which are only a couple of inches in length and an inch or so wide.
 The plant can flower, but rarely does indoor sand. the arum-like flowers grow from the base of the plant.

 Zuzu plant is capable of removing significant amounts of xylene, toluene, benzene and ethylbenzene from the air.

 Great container plant for the patio or deck

 Make sure watering is done once the soil goes dry.
 Although the soil can remain moist, but it should not turn soggy/wet.
 Having drainage hole in the pots goes a long way in ensuring there is no water stagnating on top of the soil.
 You can spray the plant occasionally.